awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 + [Deregister the Lambda Function](#deregister-lambda-function)

 ## Prepare the Lambda Function<a name="prepare-lambda-function"></a>

+The following recommendations apply if you are using your Lambda function with an Application Load Balancer\.

 **Permissions to Invoke the Lambda Function**
 If you create the target group and register the Lambda function using the AWS Management Console, the console adds the required permissions to your Lambda function policy on your behalf\.
 Otherwise, after you create the target group and register the function using the AWS CLI, you must use the [add\-permission](https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html) command to grant Elastic Load Balancing permission to invoke your Lambda function\.
 We recommend that you include the `--source-arn` parameter to restrict function invocation to the specified target group\.